"Baseball is a Game of Movement"

 A month or so later the fact he was playing in the Major Leagues stuck.
 That was the day he became one of only a dozen players to homer into the upper deck at Dodger Stadium.
 I still haven't made it there to sit in the seat where the ball landed, but it’s on my bucket list.

-While I never made it to the Big Leagues I was fortunate to play football in college as well as baseball.
+While I never made it to the Big Leagues, I was able to play football in college as well as baseball, likely because of the decision to attend a smaller school.
 Eastern Washington University offered a football scholarship when I was at Roosevelt HS in Seattle, but turned it down to attend Bellevue Community College and pursue baseball.
 Assistant Coach Jake Cabell, who was recruiting me, was not happy when I told him I’d decided to accept a $300 scholarship to play junior college baseball over a full-ride to play ‘big time’ college football…my lower-middle-class family wasn’t so sure about the decision either, but was supportive.

 Though having been drafted by the Cubs and Royals while at BCC, I felt I wasn't yet ready to play professionally and decided to continue my college career at Whitworth University in Spokane, WA.
 My instincts seemed to have been correct when I wasn't drafted following my junior year.
 I'd developed into what is known in pro baseball as an 'organizational' prospect - a guy to fill a spot on a team, so the true prospects have someone to play with.